liang-ma/BlackScholes_MonteCarlo/README.md

 :-------- | :---
 NUM_STEPS    | number of time steps ($M$)
-NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMS   | number of simulations running in parallel for a given RNG NUM_SIMGROUPS  | number of simulation groups (each with $NUM\_RNG \cdot NUM\_SIMS simulations) running in pipeline, proportional to the execution time
+NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMS   | number of simulations running in parallel for a given RNG (512 optimizes BRAM usage) NUM_SIMGROUPS  | number of simulation groups (each with $NUM\_RNG \cdot NUM\_SIMS simulations) running in pipeline, proportional to the execution time
 The area cost is proposrtional to $NUM\_RNG $.